RiviniKavindaya/Speaker_Queue/README.md

-# Speaker Queue Component
+# Speaker Queue

-The Speaker Queue component is a React user interface component that organizes a set of participants who are ready to speak into a queue.
+The Speaker Queue  is a React user interface component that organizes a set of participants who are ready to speak into a queue.
 It allows participants to raise their hands and be added to the queue.

 ### Features
 Manage a queue of participants with raised hands.